robcowart/elastiflow/README.md

 # ElastiFlow&trade;
 ElastiFlow&trade; provides network flow data collection and visualization using the Elastic Stack.
 As of version 2.0.0 it supports Netflow v5/v9, sFlow and IPFIX flow types (1.x versions support only Netflow v5/v9).

+> **NOTICE!** Please use a bundled [RELEASE](https://github.com/robcowart/elastiflow/releases).
+While I strive to commit only working code to `master`, it may sometimes not be complete from an overall solution perspective.
+For example, new fields may have been added to the data, but the dashboards might not yet use them.
+As this project has gained in popularity, I realize that I have to get more disciplined in the manner in which I commit code.
+In particular I need to keep my 'works-in-progress' within DEV branches.
+Following the next release this is what I will do.
+However until then... please use a [RELEASE](https://github.com/robcowart/elastiflow/releases).

 ![Overview](https://user-images.githubusercontent.com/10326954/35780814-c015a1cc-09e1-11e8-8e7c-770ef279e9d0.png)

 I was inspired to create ElastiFlow&trade; following the overwhelmingly positive feedback received to an article I posted on Linkedin...
 [WTFlow?!
 Are you really still paying for commercial solutions to collect and analyze network flow data?](https://www.linkedin.com/pulse/wtflow-you-really-still-paying-commercial-solutions-collect-cowart)